Our doors are always open to anyone without a place to call home.

 When you don’t know where the money for your next rent payment is coming from, check with your local Worship and Service Center to see if funding is available for rent assistance.
 This type of funding ebbs and flows, but if we can help, we will.

-We have programs with companies who donate fans to distribute to those in need of a refreshing breeze in the summer.
+We have partnerships with companies who donate fans to distribute to those in need of a refreshing breeze in the summer.
 Sometimes we are even able to provide air conditioners to those whose health is threatened by the heat.
-Watch your local Salvation Army for distribution times.
+Contact your local Salvation Army to learn if this service is available.

 Turn your passion for ensuring each person has a place to call home into action.
 Share these facts with your friends and